Solar Control Glass Guide

 During the summer months, however, unless some form of solar control is considered, this heat from the sun could be regarded as a disadvantage and lead to overheating issues.

-There are several solar control glass types available with a large selection of performance levels allowing different amounts of light and heat transmission through the materials.
-This is achieved by using body tinted glass or special reflective coatings
+Several solar control glass types offer different levels of light and heat transmission.
+This is achieved by using body tinted glass or special reflective coatings.
+These options support energy-efficient glazing design, especially where levels of light transmission must be carefully managed.

 Basic Principles

-Glass resists solar radiation from the sun by three mechanisms, reflection, transmission and absorption, which for solar control purposes are defined in terms of the following parameters:
+Glass resists solar radiation through reflection, transmission and absorption.
+These are defined by the following parameters:

 Reflectance: